madisive/madisive.github.io/about.md

 In my free time, I enjoy playing video games and mixing music.
 I'm a hobbyist software developer.

 ### My blog
 This blog is mostly just for fun.
 It may contain both lighthearted and serious content, with posts ranging from rants to reviews to my personal opinions.
-Check it out :)

 ### YouTube channel
 I enjoy posting music, remixes, mashups, and other videos.